5 Questions Better Than "How Was Your Day?"

 Getting your kid to talk takes a little extra effort.

-For the past couple of weeks, millions of schoolchildren have begun their new school years, with today—the day after Labor Day—marking an official "Summer's really gone!" milestone for many of them.
+For the past couple of weeks, millions of children have begun their new school years, with today—the day after Labor Day—marking an official "Summer's really gone!" milestone for many.
 Whether nervous or jubilant, whether at home or at work, parents across the world will be eager to hear how those days went.
 And what will be the most likely question to emerge from those parents' mouths as their kids bound off the bus or burst out of the school doors?

 "Hey, sweetie.
 How was your day?"

 It's a great sentiment, of course.
 It shows you are interested and ready to listen.
 It is (relatively) open-ended in that it doesn't lead to a yes or no answer, and it can form a good foundation for a nice conversation.
 I've used it hundreds of times myself.

 You might need to bring in the reinforcements, however.
 Especially if your child is prone to answering "Good" or "Fine" without elaborating, you'll need a good followup.
 The younger the child, the less they may be able to think over the whole day in an organized enough manner to pick out key details and start forming a narrative about them.
 The older they are, the less likely they are to immediately open up about what might be a whole universe of complex emotions and social happenings.